Authentic Assessment

 Why use authentic assessment?

-- Quality and depth of learning;
+- Quality and depth of learning

-- Development of higher cognitive level skills;
+- Development of higher cognitive skills

-- More autonomy, motivation, and commitment to learning;
+- Increased autonomy, motivation, and commitment

-Additionally, authentic assessment aligns closely with our Education for Life strategy aims:
+Authentic assessment aligns closely with our Education for Life strategy aims:

 - Encounters with the Leading Edge: Authentic assessments incorporate cutting-edge research, industry practices, and real-world scenarios into the curriculum, offering students meaningful experiences that connect their learning to future workplace demands.